IBMArunKawdiya/ibm-strings/README.md

 ## Examples

-Please see the [example](example) project to see ibm-strings in action.
+Please see the [example](example) project to see mfp-strings in action.

 ## License